DanB91/Zig-Playdate-Template/README.md

 ##  <a name="Requirements"></a>Requirements
 - Either macOS, Windows, or Linux.
 - Zig compiler that supports the "stage 2" self-hosted compiler.
-Tested on 0.11.0, but in theory should support 0.10.0.
+Tested on 0.11.0, but should support 0.10.1.
 - [Playdate SDK](https://play.date/dev/) installed.
 - Binutils:
     - GNU `objcopy` is required to be in your `PATH` on macOS, while `arm-none-eabi-objcopy` is required for Linux and Windows.